 - The injury is related to a pre-existing injury

-If your initial claim is denied for any of the above-listed reasons, you should immediately consult with Workers comp lawyer San Diego and seek their professional opinion.
+If your initial claim is denied for any of the above-listed reasons, you should immediately consult with workers comp lawyer in Los Angeles and seek their professional opinion.
 They can help you with your claim, even if it was denied initially.

 The first thing that is usually done is an appeal to the denied claim.
 Your attorney ill compose a letter and send it within the deadline determined by the state laws.
 Missing a deadline will once again, leave you without your benefits.
 So, if your claim is denied and you don’t have an attorney, doing everything alone will be challenging and extremely difficult.
 Missing even one document will result in second and final denial of your benefits and you will never receive your benefits or get another chance of obtaining them for the current injury.